 The General Exam requires preparation of a Research Plan or proposal in the format of an NIH grant.
 This plan should include sufficient information needed for evaluation of the proposed PhD project independent of other documents.
 It should be specific and informative, and include relevant backgroundmaterial, preliminary findings, and methods.
-You will need to discuss your specific aims with your mentor; however, writing the proposal is yourresponsibility.
-Give copies of the General Exam to your PhD advisory committee at least ten days prior to your scheduled exam.
+You will need to discuss your specific aims with your mentor; however, writing the proposal is your responsibility.